pisatishivatmika/MERN-stack-sneaker-website-/README.md

  #### User Experience: Focused on creating an intuitive and user-friendly interface for both customers and administrators.
 #### Security: Implemented secure authentication and authorization mechanisms.
+#### payment: Introducing a streamlined checkout and payment feature for effortless transactions.
 #### Scalability: Designed the application to handle a growing user base and expanding product catalog.
 #### Performance: Optimized for fast loading times and efficient data handling.